Joe-Lindie/photography/README.md

 ## Photography Blog (Work in Progress)

-Welcome to the Photography Blog, a platform for sharing images from around the world.
+Welcome to my Photography Blog, a platform for sharing images.

 ## Tech Stack